BUY EMLA CREAM TO NUMB SKIN PRIOR TO DERMAL FILLER INJECTION, BOTOX ADMINISTRATION AND OTHER AESTHETIC MEDICAL TREATMENTS

-Avoid getting the product in your eyes, nose, ears, or mouth.
-If this medication gets in the eyes, rinse the affected eye immediately and completely with water or saline.
+Avoid getting EMLA cream in your eyes, nose, ears, or mouth.
+If it gets in the eyes, rinse the affected eye immediately and completely with water or saline.
 Numbness in the eye can lead to injury because you cannot feel particles in the eye or other dangers.
 Therefore, protect the eye until feeling returns.

 The area may be numb for several hours after the procedure.
 Protect the area from injury.
 Be careful not to bump, rub, or scratch the area or expose it to heat/cold until feeling returns.

-EMLA is available without prescription.
-However, you still need to use EMLA cream carefully to get the best results from it.
+EMLA cream is available without prescription.
+However, you still need to use it carefully to get the best results from it.

 When you buy EMLA online from Anna’s Cosmetics or another online store, make sure you thoroughly read the instructions leaflet provided within the cream package before applying this numbing medication.

 Provided below are some of the basic directions intended to guide you through the process of skin numbing treatment:

 - Apply EMLA numbing cream at least 1 hour prior to any type of cosmetic procedure.
 For more advanced purposes, such as skin surgery, the term of application is commonly 2 hours prior to the operation.